FREE TOOL

 The localization checklist

 3. Re-research keywords per language.
-Search terms differ by language and culture, not just spelling — translate the meaning, then check volume + difficulty in that market.
+Search terms differ by language and culture, not just spelling, so translate the meaning, then check volume + difficulty in that market.

 5. Localize "What's New" / release notes so the listing reads as an actively maintained app in every store.